-In order to ensure that we provide consistent, safe service that exceeds our customers’ expectations, we invite you to complete a short questionnaire about your charter.
+In order to ensure that we provide consistent, safe service that exceeds our customers’ expectations.
 If you have any questions about the form or your charter, please feel free to contact us at the number listed below.

 Charters cancelled with fewer than 72 hours notice will be subjected to the minimum charge per vehicle.